Expenses

 Wheaton College offers payment plans that spread semester costs into equal, monthly installments to be paid over the semester.
 For more details, please visit the Student Financial Services Billing and Payment page at: https://www.wheaton.edu/admissions-and-aid/cost-and-financial-aid/student-financial-services/billing-and-payment/.
 Contact Student Financial Services at sfs@wheaton.edu with further questions.

-Enrolled students with unpaid balances greater than or equal to $1,000 are not permitted to enroll in future semesters and cannot request transcripts.
-Students who have graduated or are no longer enrolled at Wheaton College must have their balance paid in full to receive an official transcript, get readmitted, or receive their diploma.
+Enrolled students with unpaid past-due balances greater than or equal to $1,000 are not permitted to enroll in future semesters or alter their current semester registration until the past-due balance is brought below $1,000.
+Students who have attended Wheaton and are no longer currently enrolled at Wheaton College will have a registration hold for future semesters placed on their account if they have an unpaid past-due balance greater than or equal to $25.
 Unpaid balances will continue to accrue late fees.
-Accounts with unpaid balances may be sent to a collection agency when the account is 180 days past due, and the student will be responsible for the student account balance, interest, late fees and collection fees.
+Accounts with unpaid balances greater than or equal to $100 may be sent to a collection agency when the account is 180 days past due, and the student will be responsible for the student account balance, interest, late fees and collection fees.
+Complaints regarding this policy can be directed towards the Attorney General’s student loan ombudsperson at 1-800-455-2456 or www.illinoisattorneygeneral.gov/, and the Vice President of Finance and Operations at 630-752-5085 or vp.finance@wheaton.edu.

 Payment will be due based on the approved calendar.
 These dates are: